JAForbes/blog/posts/node-scripting-tips.md

 }
 ```

-Remember the `before` and `after` arguments we parsed via commander?
+Remember the `before` and `after` arguments we parsed via `commander`?
 We can add a `filter` after the `flatMap` that brackets the dates by the provided iso times, but only if that range was provided.

 ```js
 async function list({ after, before }){